PMB-KU/GMI_report/README_ENGLISH.md

 The file '105607_GCCAAT_HWMLYBGXC_1_20200114B_20200114_sorted.bam' does not have BAM or CRAM format
 ```

-`bamCoverage` commands worked for SRR9974606 and sorted bam and bigwig were visualized by IGV(fig. 1).
+`bamCoverage` command worked for SRR9974606 and sorted bam and bigwig were visualized by IGV(fig. 1).

 ---